2007 Public Policy Agenda

 JOTF advocates legislation and budget proposals that can improve the economic opportunities of Maryland’s low-skill, low-income workers and their families.
 Our advocacy work stems from a recognition that a healthy Maryland economy requires public policies that meet the workforce needs of employers while promoting better skills, jobs, and wages for low-income Marylanders, particularly people of color.

-During the 2006 state legislative session, JOTF will support legislative and budget initiatives that support adult education, ex-offender employment, income supports for working families, and higher wages for low-income workers.
+During the 2007 state legislative session, JOTF will support legislative and budget initiatives that support adult education, family-friendly workplace policies, ex-offender employment, income supports for working families, state funding for workforce training, greater access to drivers licenses for working adults, and higher wages for low-income workers.

 Nearly one million Marylanders are in need of basic literacy, GED, or ESOL services.
 Maryland’s investment in adult education currently lags far behind most other states.
 Increasing the State’s share of adult education funding would carry substantial benefits to individuals, families, and the workforce.